These are four of the six Macoun Club leaders

 - Diane Kitching’s evolution as a Macoun Club leader parallels Barbara’s.
 Her two children — a boy and a girl — drew her into the activities, and soon she was “hooked.”
 She is in charge of almost every meeting and rarely misses a field trip.
 Most families find themselves talking with Diane regularly because she is the one they call to register for field trips; she has been doing this since 1996.
 She is always there to help children who lag behind through sore feet or weariness; here she has been laden down with four pairs of snowshoes when the going in wet snow became too heavy.
 Diane has been the Macoun Club representative on OFNC council since 2005.Spending her childhood close to the wild places in Nova Scotia and P.E.I. made the great outdoors an important part of Diane’s life, including a lasting interest in mushrooms that her grandfather instilled in her.
 A passion for gardening and backyard birding that developed over seven years in England, has, through Macoun Club, become an interest in all plants and animals, and ecology generally.
 She took History and English at McGill University, and War Studies at London University.For their dedication to the Macoun Club Diane and Barbara were the joint recipients of the OFNC’s “George McGee Service Award” in 2011.
 (Rob says he remembers George from OFNC birding trips in the late 1960s).

 - Annie Bélair has been one of our leaders for more than ten years.
 She comes from Kapuskasing in the boreal forest.
 Like Barbara, she studied French literature (at York University).
 Her awakening to the call of the natural world came literally at the break of day one special morning in Algonquin Park, when she stepped out of her tent, looked around, and thought “How wonderful it would be to have a job in a place like this!”
 To that end she entered a forestry/wildlife technician course at La Cité Collégiale in Ottawa.
 She has since been an interpreter for the National Capital Commission in Gatineau Park, worked for the Canadian Wildlife Service, and is again an interpreter, now at the Canadian Museum of Nature.One winter, Annie devoted a good deal of time to a repeat survey of Eastern Hemlock trees, in the Macoun Club study area.
 She found that the decline noted 25 years ago has accelerated.
 She appears here with a Macoun Club group in the study area.Annie acquired a lot of first-hand experience with invasive species as a volunteer with the Fletcher Wildlife Garden.
 She has worked for the Canadian Wildlife Service and the Canadian Museum of Nature.
-She has just been appointed Editor of the OFNC’s quarterly publication, Trail & Landscape.
+She is also Editor of the OFNC’s quarterly publication, Trail & Landscape.